oxidecomputer/serde_tokenstream/README.md

 ## Usage

-Say we're building a custom proc macro that you want consumers to use like
+Say we're building an attribute proc macro that you want consumers to use like
 this:

 ```rust